GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
-It needs to be through engineering and design.
+> ### With testing, I know straight away when I added a bug.
+That lets me fix the bug immediately, before it can crawl off and hide.
 >
-> ~ *Elon Musk*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts